What to Do When a Creditor Sues for Payment

 For many debtors, the best option is to file for bankruptcy.
 When you file for bankruptcy, the law offers certain protections, such as an automatic stay, that prevent the lawsuit from going forward.
 If you owe several creditors, the automatic stay can relieve you from multiple creditor lawsuits.

-An experienced Atlanta bankruptcy attorney at DebtStoppers can explain how the process protects you and evaluate your finances to see if bankruptcy really is your best option.
+An experienced bankruptcy attorney at DebtStoppers can explain how the process protects you and evaluate your finances to see if bankruptcy really is your best option.
 To schedule a free consultation, call DebtStoppers at 678-673-2142 or contact our office online.